 - Catchy and Memorable

 You want a name that people will remember and love.
 It is best to share the name with friends and family before buying the domain just to get some feedback on its suitability.

 - Consider the Legal Implications

-You do not want to register a trademarked or copyrighted by another person or company.
+You do not want to register a domain that has been trademarked or copyrighted by another person or company.
 You also want to make sure it’s not already being used by a competitor where they will be conflict or confusion.
 This is a very important step when selecting a domain name.
 You will avoid lawsuits and having to start from scratch again.

 - Choose the Appropriate Extension